Velocidex/velociraptor-docs/content/blog/html/2018/08/10/introducing_velociraptor/_index.md

      does not even use a database, but simply uses flat files.
  -   Simplify everything!
 Velociraptor aims to be very simple to run and administer.
-We remove a lot of the GRR functionality that we dont find we use often.
+We remove a lot of the GRR functionality that we don't find we use often.
 Velociraptor ships as a single, statically linked executable which can perform all actions necessary for deployers.